-Upon receipt of a Final Report, whether as the result of a task force or otherwise, the Council supplemented by the PDP Manual.
+Upon receipt of a Final Report, whether as the result of a working group or otherwise, the Council chair will (i) distribute the Final Report to all Council members; and (ii) call for Council deliberation on the matter in accordance with the PDP Manual.

-The Council approval process is set forth in Article X, Section 3, paragraph 9(d) through (f), as
+The Council approval process is set forth in Article X, Section 3, paragraph 9(d) through (g), as supplemented by the PDP Manual.